MABe22: A Multi-Species Multi-Task Benchmark for Learned Representations of Behavior: Datasheets

 \dsanswer{Automated animal pose estimation has become an increasingly popular tool in the neuroscience community, fueled by the publication of several easy-to-train animal pose estimation systems.
 Building on these pose estimation tools, pose-based approaches to supervised or unsupervised analysis of animal behavior are currently an area of active research.
 New computational approaches for automated behavior analysis are probing the detailed temporal structure of animal behavior, its relationship to the brain, and how both brain and behavior are altered in conditions such as Parkinson’s, PTSD, Alzheimer’s, and autism spectrum disorders.
 Due to a lack of publicly available animal behavior datasets, most new behavior analysis tools are evaluated on their own in-house data.
 There are no established community standards by which behavior analysis tools are evaluated, and it is unclear how well available software can be expected to perform in new conditions, particularly in cases where training data is limited.
 Labs looking to incorporate these tools in their experimental pipelines therefore often struggle to evaluate available analysis options, and can waste significant effort training and testing multiple systems without knowing what results to expect.

-The Multi-Agent Behavior 2022 (MABe22) dataset is a new pair of animal tracking, pose, and behavior datasets, intended to serve as a benchmark dataset for evaluation of unsupervised/self-supervised behavior representation learning and discovery methods.
-This datasheet is specific to the Mouse Triplets dataset, which consists of snippets of tracking and pose data from triplets of interacting mice.
-Accompanying the tracking data is a collection of 13 "hidden labels": for each video frame of the dataset, we provide annotations of animal strain, time of day, light cycle, and a set of behaviors.
+The Multi-Agent Behavior 2022 (MABe22) dataset is a new set of animal tracking, pose, video, and behavior datasets, intended to serve as a benchmark dataset for evaluation of unsupervised/self-supervised behavior representation learning and discovery methods.
+This datasheet is specific to the Mouse Triplets dataset, which consists of snippets of video and trajectory data from triplets of interacting mice.
+Accompanying the data is a collection of 8 "hidden labels": for each video frame of the dataset, we provide annotations of animal strain, time of day, light cycle, and a set of behaviors.
 These hidden labels can be used to evaluate the quality of learned representations of animal behavior, by asking how well the information they represent can be decoded from a given representation. }

 \dsquestion{Who created this dataset (e.g., which team, research group) and on behalf of which entity (e.g., company, institution, organization)?}